iarsov/iarsov.github.io/_posts/2019-11-03-blog-migrated-to-github-pages.markdown

 You should be able to easily integrate Disqus comments but since I don't have an account there and I want to simplify the things I decided to go with Twitter.

 Update 10.11.2019:<br/>
-<em>I found a proper construct of a link so that it will work even if you're not logged in to Twitter.</em>
+<em>I found a proper construct for the comment link so that it does not break if you're not logged in to Twitter.</em>

 **How do I create blog posts?**